-When they were still meeting in person, Kibreah, an ethnomusicologist specializing in South Asian music, would regularly record backing tracks for the South Asian Music Ensemble in GarageBand (a built-in music recording software for Apple computers and mobile devices), which the ensemble could then use to practice outside of rehearsal.
+When they were still meeting in person, Bertie Kibreah, an ethnomusicologist specializing in South Asian music, would regularly record backing tracks for the South Asian Music Ensemble in GarageBand (a built-in music recording software for Apple computers and mobile devices), which the ensemble could then use to practice outside of rehearsal.

-Other instructors are going a similar route, making use of popular apps that allow the combination of multiple performance videos into one.
+Other instructors have made use of popular apps that allow the combination of multiple performance videos into one.
 The Afro-Cuban Folkloric Ensemble, used the app to create a virtual performance with his ensemble.
 Each of the students in the ensemble contributed their parts as collaborators.

 A Re-focus on Fundamentals

 Like many who are dealing with this extraordinarily unusual and challenging set of circumstances, the performance program directors are finding silver-linings to a very un-ideal situation.
 With a compressed quarterly academic calendar at the University, the Performance Program ensembles often don’t have the time to delve deeply into the history and context of a piece and to explore its many nuances and particulars.
 Now, however, with live performances on hold, ensemble and program directors have been able to engage their students in that sort of deep exploration, which the musicians will then be able to bring back into rehearsal when in-person activities are able to resume.